Countertransference in Psychology

 Three Modes of Transference

 In many ways transference and countertransference correlate well with the psychological concept of projective identification.
-In projective identification, Arthur C. Nielson, Clinical Associate Professor of Psychiatry and Behavioral Sciences at Feinberg School of Medicine, Northwestern University explains that it is “an interpersonal defense mechanism by which individuals (inducers) recruit others (recipients) to help them tolerate painful intrapsychic states of mind” (2019).
+In projective identification, Arthur C. Nielsen, Clinical Associate Professor of Psychiatry and Behavioral Sciences at Feinberg School of Medicine, Northwestern University explains that it is “an interpersonal defense mechanism by which individuals (inducers) recruit others (recipients) to help them tolerate painful intrapsychic states of mind” (Nielsen, 2019).

 Therapist Countertransference